Ahmedatya8/Airline-Passenger-Satisfaction/README.md

 # Rental Bikes Count Prediction
 This project focuses on analyzing and predicting bike rental counts on an hourly and daily basis, utilizing environmental and seasonal data.
 The goal is to apply machine learning models to forecast demand based on various factors such as weather conditions, temperature, humidity, and time of year.

-# Installation
+## Installation
-To install the required libraries for this project, run the following commands:
+ - To install the required libraries for this project, run the following commands:

+    ``` python
   !pip install numpy
   !pip install pandas
   !pip install matplotlib